 Location - The DL-300 controller should be mounted in an adequately ventilated area, which is not exposed to direct moisture or spray.
 The dump load elements become hot during normal operation and should not be covered or blocked.
+Ideally allow 75mm of free space around the unit.

-Gel or Flooded Batteries - An electrical jumper needs to be added to make the controller more suitable for use with 'Flooded' batteries.
-A jumper (supplied) should be applied to pins labelled '2.2' when the DL-300 is to be used with flooded batteries.
+Flooded and Gel Batteries - An electrical jumper needs to be added to make the controller more suitable for use with 'Flooded' batteries.
+A jumper (supplied) should be applied to pins labelled '2.2'.
 When the DL-300 is to be used with Gel batteries, no jumper should be applied to pins '2.2'.
-Under no circumstance, should a jumper be applied to pins '2.1' (position shown to help locate pins 2.2).
+Under no circumstances, should a jumper be applied to pins '2.1' (position shown to help locate pins 2.2).